Tkachov/ALERT/README.md

 - **animclip_to_gltf.py** — makes a GLTF by applying base state of .animclip to .model. .animclip support is poor;
 - **dsar_codec.py** — compresses to or decompresses from DSAR archive format;
 - **change_soundbank.py** — can be used to inject modified .bnk into .soundbank.

+A bit more details are [in the wiki](https://github.com/Tkachov/ALERT/wiki/Scripts).

 ## Usage